AdaCore/why3/doc/syntaxref.rst

 range respectively.

-Unless specified otherwise with the meta ``keep:literal`` on ``r``, the transformation *eliminate_literal* introduces an axiom
+Unless specified otherwise with the meta ``keep:literal`` on ``r``, the transformation :why3:transform:`eliminate_literal` introduces an axiom

 ::